dinc5150/Presentations/Src/Umbraco Belissima/Presentation-Source.md

 - Talking about Belissima - Due in May
 - Its a whole new backoffice that removes Angular JS and replaces with Web Components
 - There are a lot of new concepts, so only going to give a very high level overview
+- There is 20 slides + a demo, so will rush over a few things.
+Feel free to ask me more at the end.
 - Very flexable, but not always as simple as a good ol' package manifest and a javascript file.
 -->
 ---